dalyIsaac/Whim/docs/docs/scripting.md

 ## The Code

 The rest of the file is largely typical C# code.
-There are `using` statements, and a `DoConfig` function which takes an [`IContext`](api/Whim.IContext.html) parameter.
+There are `using` statements, and a `DoConfig` function which takes an <xref:Whim.IContext> parameter.
 This is the entry point for your config.
-Prior to calling this function, Whim will set up the [`IContext`](api/Whim.IContext.html) and its constituent parts.
+Prior to calling this function, Whim will set up the <xref:Whim.IContext> and its constituent parts.

 After the `DoConfig` function is called, Whim will initialize the various managers and plugins and start the main loop.